IIIF/api/source/api/presentation/3.0/index.md

 Annotations _MAY_ have their own URIs, conveyed by adding an `id` property to the JSON object, and if so _SHOULD_ be HTTP URIs.
 The content of the annotation _SHOULD_ be returned if the URI is dereferenced.
 Annotations _MAY_ be dereferenced separately from their annotation lists, sequences and manifests; some systems may do this and identifiers should be given using the recommended pattern if possible.

-Each association of an image _MUST_ have the `motivation` field and the value _MUST_ be "sc:painting".
+Each association of an image _MUST_ have the `motivation` field and the value _MUST_ be "painting".
 This is in order to distinguish it from comment annotations about the canvas, described in further detail below.
-Note that all resources which are to be displayed as part of the representation are given the motivation of "sc:painting", regardless of whether they are images or not.
+Note that all resources which are to be displayed as part of the representation are given the motivation of "painting", regardless of whether they are images or not.
 For example, a transcription of the text in a page is considered "painting" as it is a representation of the object, whereas a comment about the page is not.

 The image itself is linked in the `resource` property of the annotation.
 The image _MUST_ have an `id` field, with the value being the URI at which the image can be obtained.
 If a IIIF Image service is available for the image, then the URL _MAY_ be the complete URL to a particular size of the image content, such as `http://example.org/image1/full/1000,/0/default.jpg`.
 It _SHOULD_ have an `type` of "dctypes:Image".
 Its media type _MAY_ be listed in `format`, and its height and width _MAY_ be given as integer values for `height` and `width` respectively.